 He has published and spoken extensively on Mohs Surgery, wound healing, reconstructive surgery, basal cell carcinoma, squamous cell carcinoma, melanoma, rare skin cancers, and management of complex skin cancers.

-He and his wife have three children and live in Tampa.
+He and his wife have four children and live in Tampa.
 He enjoys spending time with his family, playing tennis, camping, traveling, and playing the guitar.